CHP versus other renewable energy sources

 So is CHP right for everybody?
 No of course not.
 But, if you have an application for electricity and heat, CHP remains fully controllable, available 24/7, and can deliver substantial, consistent energy savings – whether the wind blows or the sun shines.
 In many cases it is also can be the largest single carbon reduction technology that you can install.

-To find out more about CHP systems in practice read the case study.
+To find out more about CHP systems in practice read our case studies.